Guide To Alaska Mileage Plan MVP Gold Status: Oneworld Sapphire & More

 Is Alaska Mileage Plan MVP Gold status worth it?

-I’d say that Alaska Mileage Plan MVP Gold status is extremely rewarding.
+I’d say that Alaska Mileage Plan MVP Gold status is quite rewarding.
 The first thing to keep in mind is that you “only” need 40,000 elite miles to earn the status, while most other airlines require 50,000 elite miles for a comparable tier.
+Best of all, even award flights count toward this, which is great for those who redeem a lot of Mileage Plan miles.

-The status offers very competitive perks, from extra legroom seating, to space available first class upgrades, to oneworld Sapphire status, to a 100% mileage bonus, to four confirmed upgrades per year.
+The status offers very competitive perks, from extra legroom seating, to space available first class upgrades, to oneworld Sapphire status, to a 50% mileage bonus, to a selection from the milestone perks.

 How does this status compare to MVP Gold 75K status?
-There are quite some incremental perks to that status, including 50,000 bonus miles just for qualifying for the status, oneworld Emerald status, a 125% mileage bonus, an American international upgrade certificate annually, and higher priority for just about everything.
+There are quite some incremental perks to that status, including 50,000 bonus miles just for qualifying for the status, oneworld Emerald status, a 125% mileage bonus, and higher priority for just about everything.
 I’d say the higher tiers of the Mileage Plan program are definitely a sweet spot, if you can achieve it.

 The major catch with going for status with Mileage Plan is that Alaska is a much smaller airline than the “big three” US carriers, so being loyal to Alaska takes effort.
 Fortunately Alaska has lots of partner airlines, making miles easy to rack up.
 However, you’ll generally find that you get stronger perks when you’re actually flying with the airline you have status with.